ykozxy/BruinLink/README.md

 # Motivation

-We are committed to offer all the Bruins a platform to find your group whatever classes or clubs.
+We are committed to offer all the Bruins a platform to find your group  for whatever classes.
 You don't need to worry where your groups are, just search here.
-And if there is no class or club you need, you can either create it by your own or subscribe it until others does.
+And if there is no yet the links you need, you can always subscribe it and get notified when others uploaded it.

 # Table of contents